SneaksAndData/adapta/adapta/storage/distributed_object_store/datastax_astra/README.md

   # 0  entirely
 ```

-## EXPERIMENTAL - Filtering API.
+## Filtering API

-You can also generate filter expressions for Astra using the new filtering API.
-Note that this API will be abstracted from the engine in future releases and could also be used with PyArrow expressions.
-Right now only Astra is supported.
+Generate filter expressions and compile them for Astra or for PyArrow expressions.
 Example usage:
 1. Create a table
 ```cassandraql
 create table tmp.test_entity_new(